Converging to the Chase - a Tool for Finite Controllability: On the importance of family values

-\begin{definitionn} By a family ordering we mean any union of ordered trees, whose set of vertices is $\{ 1,2,\ldots k\}$ where $k\leq l$.
-If a family ordering is a tree then 1 is the root of this tree. \end{definitionn}
+\definitionnn{ By a ($k$-ary) family ordering we mean any tree-like partial order, whose set of vertices is $\{ 1,2,\ldots k\}$ where $k\leq l$.
+By a tree-like partial order we mean that each two elements greater than any given one are comparable.
+If a family ordering is a tree then 1 is the root (the greatest element) of this tree. }

-If a family ordering is a tree, the youngest family member is understood to be the root of the tree.
-If Alice dines with her parents, we have a tree with Alice as the root, and two leaves.
-If Alice dines only with her boyfriend Bob, they form a family ordering consisting of two elements and no edges -- this is why we need unions of trees rather than just trees.
+If a family ordering is a tree, the root of the tree is the youngest family member\footnote{ Mnemonic hint: the one is smaller whose date of birth is a smaller number. }.

-But family ordering alone is not everything we want to know about a family.
+But -- as we explained above -- the family ordering alone is not everything we want to know about a family.
 Alice dining only with her granny form the same ordering as Alice dining with her mother, but they do not form the same family pattern:

-\begin{definitionn} A family pattern is a pair $F,\delta$, where $F$ is a family ordering and $\delta $ is a function assigning a number, from the set $\{1,2,\ldots l\}$, to each pair $j,i$ of elements of $F$ such that $i<_F j$, where $<_F $ is the ancestor relation on $F$ ($i$ is an ancestor of $j$). \end{definitionn}
+\definitionnn{ A ($k$-ary) family pattern is a pair $F,\delta$, where $F$ is a ($k$-ary) family ordering and $\delta $ is a function assigning a number, from the set $\{1,2,\ldots l\}$, to each pair $j,i$ of elements of $F$ such that $i<_F j$, where $<_F $ is the ordering relation on $F$ ($i$ is an ancestor of $j$). }

-Clearly, once $l$ is fixed, the set of all possible family patterns is finite.
+Clearly, once the maximal arity $l$ is fixed, the set of all possible family patterns is finite.

-If $j$, $i$ are members of some family, with pattern $F,\delta$, and $i$ is an ancestor of $j$ then the value of $\delta(j,i)$ should be understood as ''how $j$ addresses $i$''.
-One can imagine that {\em father } or {\em maternal grandmother} are possible values for $\delta(j,i)$.

-We are soon going to see what the notions are good for.
-But first we need:

-{\bf A remark about notations.} For any syntactic object $X$ by $Var(X)$ we will mean the set of all the variables in $X$.
-Symbol $Q$ will be used to denote relation symbols.
-Letters $P$, $R$ and $T$ will denote atoms of variables.
-Letters $A,B,C, D$ will denote atoms of elements of $Chase$. $PP$ will be used for parenthood predicates and sometimes also for parenthood atoms.
-To denote elements of $Chase$ we will use $a,b,c,d$, while $i,j,k$ will always be positions in atoms. $F,G$ will be family orderings.
-For an atom $B= P_{F,\delta}(b_1,b_2...b_k)$ (where $b_1,b_2...b_k$ are constants in $Chase$) we define a notation $B(i)= b_i$.
-The same applies for atoms of variables.